 - Talking to children before an emergency or disaster helps them to be prepared and develop strategies for coping with emergencies and everyday life.

 Adults involved in clean-up efforts should consider how children might be impacted.
 Potential issues include habitability and the contamination of food and drinking water.
 Schools and play areas will also need to be cleaned and disinfected before children are allowed to return.
-See Flood Recovery
+See Flood Recovery for more information.

 Family Preparedness and Disaster Planning